s0gar/Standard-Algorithms/README.md

 # Standard-Algorithms
-Implementation of several standard algorithms.
+Start the implementation of several standard algorithms to learn C++